ajkroeg/GravityMatters/README.md

    `lowgravWeaponOverride` - float, multiplier for weapon range on planets with `planet_size_small` tag if `UsePlanetGravityTags: true`.

-   `highgravWeaponOverride` - float, multiplier for weapon range on planets with `planet_size_small` tag if `UsePlanetGravityTags: true`.
+   `highgravWeaponOverride` - float, multiplier for weapon range on planets with `planet_size_large` tag if `UsePlanetGravityTags: true`.

    `JumpHeatOverrideFlag` - bool, switch for whether jump heat generation is overriden and manually specified.